carlohamalainen/carlohamalainen.github.io/_posts/2016-04-27-structured-logging.md

 router.register(r'logitems', LogItemViewSet)
 </pre>

-Surprisingly, that&#8217;s pretty much it.
+Surprisingly, that's pretty much it.

 Using [TokenAuthentication](http://www.django-rest-framework.org/api-guide/authentication) makes authorization easy (no username/passwords stored in plain text) and with the REST API we can post a log item using curl: